-- salaries, reviewed by the Committee on an annual basis; - membership of the Group personal pension scheme, on the same terms as other eligible employees of the Group; - taxable benefits which include a car allowance and private health care.
+- salaries, reviewed by the Committee on an annual basis; - membership of the Group personal pension scheme, on the same terms as other eligible employees of the Group; - taxable private health care.

 No executive director holds a contract with a notice period of more than 12 months.